aminb99/choquet-integral-NN/README.md

 This repo consists of the Choquet Integral Neuron module described in the paper and an example that illustrates learning the Choquet integral from a synthetic dataset.

+## Installation/Dependencies
+The code uses [PyTorch](https://pytorch.org/) deep learning frameworks.
+So, if you haven't it installed on your system, please follow the instructions [here](https://pytorch.org/get-started/locally/).